Jefferson County Park

 The 227 acre Jefferson County Park is located just southwest of the Fairfield city limits.
-The main entrance is on Libertyville Rd.
+The main Entrance is on Libertyville Road, 1.3 miles west of Iowa Highway 1.

 It is now the most widely used multi-purpose outdoor recreation area in Jefferson County, and is considered the nucleus of the Jefferson County Conservation Board program.

-- Camping Cabins - electricity, equipped, sleeps six - more info
+⚫ Camping Cabins - electricity, equipped, sleeps six - more cabin info

 Jefferson Country Park